 Statistics on FSBO popularity

-It appears that the growing complexity of real estate transactions and the rise of low commission real estate is chipping away at the popularity of FSBO.
+It appears that the growing complexity of real estate transactions and the rise of low-commission real estate are chipping away at the popularity of FSBO.
 Since there are other ways to save time and money on a transaction, selling FSBO might not be ideal for inexperienced home sellers to try.

 Statistics on FSBO vs. realtor sale prices

-- FSBO homes sold for an average of 30% less than comparable homes listed on the MLS.
+- FSBO homes sold for an average of nearly 15% less than comparable homes listed on the MLS.

-(Sources: Collateral Analytics, National Association of Realtors, Clever Real Estate)
+(Sources: National Association of Realtors, Clever Real Estate)

 Moreover, homes listed by real estate agents are more likely to sell at or above the asking price, a stark contrast to FSBO listings, where sellers often find themselves reducing the price to attract buyers.